hsnlab/escape/pox/ext/doc/source/util/nffg_elements.rst

 .. figure::  ../_static/nffg_elements.png
    :align:  center

-:any:`NFFG` represents the main container class.
+:any:`NFFGContainer` represents the main container class.

 :any:`Base` represents the common functions for elements.